keanedawg/ember-authentication-tutorial/README.md

 # Ember Authentication Tutorial.

-This tutorial was meant to follow this tutorial here.
+This repository is build to follow this tutorial here.

 http://www.programwitherik.com/emberjs_2-0_example_app_with_firebase/